GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 Tab completion note: hitting Tab will pop up a window with symbol completions.
 This works in both the editor and command line widget, at any cursor position.
 Currently, tab completion works for all CL and EQL symbols (including Qt enums).
+After selecting a symbol (<arrow key>, Return), the function arguments (if available) will be shown in the status bar.

 Auto indent note: hitting the Ctrl+Tab keys will auto indent the paragraph starting from the current line until the next empty line found.